 2. Saints for various problems

-Like the old pagans gods, saints were also believed to be endowed with powers to solve specific problems.
-St. Anthony was for barren women.
-St. Nicholas for alcoholics, St. Lawrence for the poor, St Anne for bachelors seeking wives, St Dominic for children.
-St Columban for flood, St. Eustachius for family troubles, St Anthony for finding lost items and St. George for fevers etc.
+Like the old pagans gods, saints were also believed to be endowed with powers to solve specific problems: St. Anthony of Padua was for barren women; St. Nicholas for alcoholics; St. Lawrence for the poor; St. Joseph for spinsters seeking husbands; St. Dominic for children; St. Columban for floods; St. Eustachius for family troubles and St. George for fevers etc.

 With this list of “friends on the other side” to help people get whatever they want, God was reduced to a mere spectator.